 Credit hours: 3

 This course is designed to help students develop professional connections with a wide variety of sport organizations.
 The student will choose between a travel option to meet with officials from professional, community and collegiate organizations or participate in an Internship/Mentorship relationship to explore and develop skills in revenue generation.
-This course provides a “hands on” experience in revenue generation.
+This course provides a "hands on" experience in sport analytics.
 The student will see the economic impact of sport.

 Credit hours: 3